May 6, 2013 |

 Baz Luhrmann's "The Great Gatsby" opens wide this Friday.
 Eighty-eight years before -- to the day -- the Los Angeles Times ran this review of the original "The Great Gatsby," the novel by F. Scott Fitzgerald.
 Today, perception of the book's reception in 1925 varies -- some say it was successful , others that it was a dismal failure -- but our review, by Lillian C. Ford, is purely positive.
 And she captures something of what has made the book a classic.
 "The Seamy Side of Society," read the headline, with this below: "In 'The Great Gatsby,' F. Scott Fitzgerald Creates a New Kind of Underworld Character and Throws the Spotlight on the Jaded Lives of the Idle Rich.

-"Legion," an R-rated action thriller, opens today in wide release.
-The movie did not screen for critics.
-Its review will appear online as soon as it is available and in the newspaper Monday.
+"My Name Is Khan," an unrated Indian movie, opens Friday in selected theaters but did not screen for critics.
+The review will appear online as soon as it is available.

 March 3, 2013 |

 PARIS -- Puffy clouds, naked derrieres and Van Eyck paintings.
 Those were just a few of the images inside the cryptic inspiration scrapbooks placed at each seat for the Celine fall 2013 collection that designer Phoebe Philo presented Sunday afternoon during Paris Fashion Week.
 The message?
 Celine was softening up.
 In other words, exit the too-cool-for-school tomboy and enter the lady.
 2013 Fashion Week coverage The look: Womanly tailoring.
 Dressed up.
 Peaches-and-cream shades with green and navy blue mixed in.
 An emphasis on soft textures, such as on a white-and-black tufted cream coat.

 June 6, 2012 |